-Creating an outdoor kitchen and entertaining space doesn't require a lot of space or money.
-That's good news if you're looking for luxury on a budget.
-Your backyard or patio can be easily transformed into a bar or kitchen with just a little creativity.
+Creating an outdoor cooking and entertaining space doesn't require a lot of space or money.
+That's good news if you're looking for outdoor kitchen ideas on a budget.
+Your backyard or patio can be easily transformed with just a little creativity.

 Outdoor kitchens typically include a prep and cooking area, some storage, and either a bar or dining table seating.
 These elements are a good start for the budget-conscious because they don't require utilities like gas, electric or plumbing.

 Depending on the space you have to work with, start with an island or all-weather kitchen cart with some storage and counter space.
 These can be as little as $100 and come in a variety of sizes and materials.
 Make sure whatever you buy is appropriate for outdoor use and will stand up to the elements.

 If you have an empty wall to work with, you may want to install some simple cabinets or a bar-height ledge for storage and serving.
 These are projects that require just a little DIY know-how and should only take about a day to complete.

 Unless you live in a building or area that doesn't allow open flame, grilling is always a favorite for entertaining outside.
 Grills don't have to be expensive, and most charcoal or wood-burning grills need very little maintenance.
 Many online vendors offer a great selection of everything from tabletop charcoal to stand-alone gas grills starting as low as $30.